 “Assessment is the intense investigation of whether our students are learning what we are teaching.”
 Trusteeship, 2007

 Statement of Philosophy on the Assessment of Student Learning

 Promoting student learning is at the heart of every assessment initiative.
 Student learning is the common goal that drives every department and program.

 Assessment has the potential to promote an atmosphere of learning, cultural diversity, and curricular innovation.

 Assessment of student learning can build bridges between academic and student affairs, and between academic support programs and departments.

 Assessment results will be used to initiate or build service and academic programs and not for any punitive actions.

 Assessment Myths Refuted

-As most of you know, Assessment activities are required for each unit on campus.
-As many of you have discovered, Assessment can actually be an interesting and rewarding process.
+As most of you know, assessment activities are required for each department and unit on campus.
+As many of you have discovered, assessment can actually be an interesting and rewarding process.